replicatedhq/replicated-sdk/README.md

 - `licenseID`: This should be set to the development license ID obtained from the vendor portal.
 - `mockData`: This field allows you to provide the necessary data for the Replicated SDK to return mock responses.

 The `dev` mode will return mock responses for SDK APIs when mock data is provided else SDK will return actual data.
+The mock data accepts a yaml format of `helmChartURL`, `currentRelease`, `deployedReleases` and `availableReleases`.

-The mock data accepts a yaml format of `helmChartURL`, `currentRelease`, `deployedReleases` and `availableReleases` Below is an example demonstrating all the supported values for the `mockData` field:
+Below is an example demonstrating all the supported values for the `mockData` field:
 ```yaml
 helmChartURL: oci://registry.replicated.com/dev-app/dev-channel/dev-parent-chart